 New tests have shown that nitrogen fixation is highly dependent on the structure of the wood fibre and the type of the wood used for the wood chips.
 Moreover, it has proven successful to compensate N-fixation ideally directly during the course of manufacturing the substrate.
 Against this background, GreenFibre® is manufactured without the addition of a nitrogen fertiliser.
 Depending on the intended use of the substrate, a nitrogen store is taken into account which precisely releases the quantity of nitrogen fixed by the wood fibres.
 Different types of organic nitrogen fertilisers, mineral slow-release fertilisers and water-soluble nitrogen fertilisers are used.

 GreenFibre®– sustainable and safe

 GreenFibre® is approved for organic plant production

 Pursuant to the European Organic Regulations (EU) no. 2018/848 and 2021/1165, GreenFibre® is approved for the production of organic substrates.
 Controlled by Ecocert F-32600.

 GreenFibre® is made of wood from responsibly managed sources

 Alongside reliability, sustainability is at the heart of our philosophy for growing media.
 The wood chips used to produce GreenFibre® are derived solely from responsibly managed forests.
-Wherever possible, we favour raw materials from local sources that meet sustainability criteria and opt for PEFC- or FSC-certified wood chips as the basis for GreenFibre®.
+Whenever possible, we favour wood raw materials from local sources that meet the criteria of sustainability and the respective applicable legal requirements.